-Curriculum for Excellence (CfE) is the curriculum followed in all Scottish establishments and is built on the values of wisdom, justice, compassion and integrity.
-All children and young people should develop skills for life, skills for learning and skills for work which will prepare them for a world that is changing very fast.
-The curriculum in our schools will continue to develop over coming years to ensure that all our children and young people become successful learners, confident individuals, responsible citizens and effective contributors.
+The curriculum in Scotland is built on the values of wisdom, justice, compassion and integrity.
+It is recognised that all children and young people should develop skills for life, skills for learning and skills for work which will prepare them for a world that is changing very fast.
+The curriculum in our school will continue to develop over coming years to ensure that all our children become successful learners, confident individuals, responsible citizens and effective contributors.